Emma20040/Spring-Boot-Authentication-Authorization-Server/Documentation.md

 - Hybrid Rate Limiting:
   - Email-based: 3–5 requests/hour (e.g., reset/signup)
   - IP-based fallback: 10 requests/hour for unauthenticated endpoints
-- Logout: Blacklists JWT and invalidates refresh token in Redis to end session
+- Logout: Blacklists JWT and invalidates refresh token in Redis to end session(from a single device and all devices)
 - Other: HTTPS, secure tokens (UUID/cryptographically secure), logging

 ## Features